cathaysia/modern-cmake/README.md

 {% hint style='working' %}
 This book is meant to be a living document.
 You can raise an issue or put in a merge request on [GitLab](https://gitlab.com/CLIUtils/modern-cmake).
 You can also [download a copy as a PDF](https://CLIUtils.gitlab.io/modern-cmake/modern-cmake.pdf).
-Be sure to check the [HSF CMake Workshop][], as well!
+Be sure to check the [HSF CMake Training][], as well!
 {% endhint %}

 In short, here are the most likely questions in your mind if you are considering Modern CMake: